Content from Welcome

 • Direct and indirect feedback collected while teaching should be used to improve the lesson for next time.

-• Trainees are required to try teaching a section of their new lesson in a “trial run” during the break in Collaborative Lesson Development Training.
+• Trainees are required to try teaching a section of their new lesson and report back on the experience to complete their Lesson Developer certification.

 1. Via A, Palagi PM, Lindvall JM et al. Course design: Considerations for trainers – a Professional Guide [version 1; not peer reviewed].
 F1000Research 2020, 9:1377 (document) (https://doi.org/10.7490/f1000research.1118395.1)↩︎